Ranking and Unranking Restricted Permutations: Overview and preliminaries

-An efficient way to unrank a collection of objects implies an efficient algorithm for sampling from the collection uniformly at random.
-This can potentially be of use in the case of Monte Carlo simulations and other instances where it is useful to be able to sample uniformly from a collection of combinatorial objects.
+An efficient algorithm to unrank a collection of objects implies an efficient algorithm for sampling from the collection uniformly at random by sampling the indices uniformly at random.
+This can be of use in the case of Monte Carlo simulations and other instances where it is useful to be able to sample uniformly from a collection of combinatorial objects.

-As the name suggests, every unranking problem comes with a dual ranking problem. \begin{definition} A \textbf{ranking} of a totally ordered finite set $\mathcal C$ is a map that sends $c_i \mapsto i$. \end{definition}
+As the name suggests, every unranking problem comes with a dual problem called the ``ranking problem.'' \begin{definition} A \textbf{ranking} of a finite set $\mathcal C$ with a strict total order is a map that sends $c_i \mapsto i$. \end{definition}

 The existence of both efficient ranking and unranking maps implies the existence of an efficient encoding for these objects, which may be of interest to computer scientists.
 The encoding works by ranking an object to get its index, which then can be stored in as a positive integer and unranked on retrieval to recover the original object.